emaloney/CleanroomLogger/README.md

 <img alt="Unified Logging System header" src="https://raw.githubusercontent.com/emaloney/CleanroomLogger/asl-free/Documentation/Images/UnifiedLogging-header.png" width="567" height="129"/>

-This header is not added by CleanroomLogger; it is added as a result of using the Unified Logging System within Xcode.
+This header is not added by CleanroomLogger; it is added as a result of using OSLog within Xcode.
 It shows the timestamp of the log entry, followed by the process name, the process ID, the calling thread ID, and the logging system name.

 To ensure consistent output across platforms, the `XcodeLogConfiguration` will mimic this header even when logging to `stdout` and `stderr`.
 You can disable this behavior by passing `false` as the `mimicOSLogOutput` argument.
 When disabled, a more concise header is used, showing just the timestamp and the calling thread ID: